greglook/merkle-db/DESIGN.md

 The primary design goals of MerkleDB are:

 - Flexible schema-free key-value storage.
+- No central server or cluster proxying access to the data and executing queries.
 - Read optimized for bulk-processing, where a job processes most or all of the records in the table, but possibly only needs access to a subset of the fields in each record.
-- No central server or cluster proxying access to the data and executing queries.
+- Ability to parallelize writes by breaking up tables into ranges of primary keys and reassembling the updated segments.

 Secondary goals include: